Table of Contents

 The number one reason – it's a dog.

 That said, there's been research on how many hours a day dogs sleep, and there are specific average numbers to go by.

 What's the Average?

-Statistically, the average amount of time a dog can spend sleeping is about 12 – 14 hours.
-Puppies and older dogs can sleep as much as 18 – 20 hours a day.
+Statistically, the average time a dog can spend sleeping is about 12 – 14 hours.
+Puppies and older dogs can sleep as much as 18 – 20 hours daily.

 How Do Dogs Sleep?

 You may be surprised, but scientists have long been fascinated by how dogs sleep, their sleep cycles, and why dogs sleep so much.

 They are also interested in their brain activity levels and their impact on their learning habits, how many hours a day dogs sleep, and more.